emqxarchive/emqx-enterprise-docs-en/auth.rst

 EMQ X utilizes plugins to provide various Authentication mechanism.
 EMQ X supports username / password, ClientID and anonymous Auth.
 It also supports Auth integration with MySQL, PostgreSQL, Redis, MongoDB, HTTP and LDAP.

-By default, anonymous Auth is enabled by the system.
-By means of loading multiple Auth plugins, an Auth chain can be thus built:
+Anonymous Auth is enabled by default.
+An Auth chain can be built of multiple Auth plugins:

 .. image:: _static/images/7.png